 Expect the following:

-- CPM price will go up significantly due to far less inventory and higher competition
+- CPM measures the cost per 1,000 impressions.
+It's a good metric to evaluate competition level and costs to reach your audience. price will go up significantly due to far less inventory and higher competition

 - oCPM price will go up significantly

 The price to reach users based on placement has never been equal.
 I’ve documented in the past how I’ve seen oCPM prices that are 50 times higher on mobile and 20 times higher on desktop News Feed than in the sidebar.